-Companies are showing a growing interest in best low-cost VDI options because of the benefits they offer.
+Companies are showing a growing interest in the best low-cost VDI options because of the benefits they offer.
 The fact is: VDI is thriving in today’s IT world and will continue to do so in the future.
 Let’s look at a press release by MarketsandMarkets.
 It estimates VDI’s worth to rise from USD 7.83b in 2017 to USD 13.45b by 2022.

 Consider Hyper-Converged Infrastructure (HCI)

 With HCI, companies can attach one or more infrastructure nodes as per their scaling needs.
 This prevents interruptions and reduces the risk of system downtime.
 You would be pleased to know that this has been backed by research.
 According to Data Center Knowledge, you can decrease operating costs by 50% because of HCI.
-This is because the platform integrates virtual and storage compute management into one console.
+This is because the platform integrates virtual and storage computes management into one console.

 Look Up Desktop as a Service (DaaS)

 Consider a setup where each computer locally manages your desktops.
 The result is a dispersed network across all onsite PCs and this sort of arrangement is costly and inconvenient.
 Many companies use VDI to build a virtual network of desktops and manage infrastructure in a centralized system.
-The challenge here is that even with VDI, a thorough IT setup needs to be built from scratch.
+The challenge here is that even with virtualization, a thorough IT setup needs to be built from scratch.
 This is where DaaS comes in.

-DaaS is cloud computing technology that outsources VDI to be managed by a third party.
+DaaS is a cloud computing technology that outsources VDI to be managed by a third party.
 It does not need high initial investment and is a useful resource to boost desktop capacity.
-Compared to legacy systems, DaaS provides VDI efficiencies with economies of scale.
+Compared to legacy systems, DaaS provides virtualization efficiencies with economies of scale.
 This is because there are no set-up costs and physical infrastructure involved.
 It consolidates an entire IT structure on its own, hence saving money on maintenance.

 Go For Low-Cost Thin Client Solutions

-With so many VDI choices available, it is tough to select one that best meets unique business and performance needs.
+With so many choices available, it is tough to select one that best meets unique business and performance needs.
 To begin with, Dell offers Thin Clients that boost security, ease IT processes and improve overall UX.
 You can choose from their range of Wyse thin and zero clients available between $329 to $760.
 These clients deliver simplicity, flexibility and high performance across VMware, Dell, Citrix and Microsoft-based platforms.
 Users can also opt for Wyse’s All-in-One thin clients with prices starting at $549.
 Moreover, their mobile thin clients can be bought for $760 or more.

 Another option is HP thin clients which cost around $245-$612.
 For example, they offer mobile thin clients at a starting price of $449.
 Also, those looking for highly configurable options that can manage graphics-intensive applications may consider HP’s zero clients.
 These clients are available between $249-$309.